spacetelescope/crds/docs/crds_users_guide/source/web_services.rst

 -----------------

 The CRDS servers support demoing the JSONRPC services and calling them interactively by visiting the URL *.../json/browse/*.
+This facility is available in development and test environments upon request.

 The resulting page is shown here:

 .. figure:: images/web_jsonrpc_browse.png
    :scale: 100 %